 The provision of a sovereign loan of up to US$ 50 million (€ 41.3 million) to the Republic of Uzbekistan for the benefit of Horezm Toza Hudud, a state unitary enterprise owned by the State Committee for Ecology and Environmental Protection, to finance the modernisation of solid waste management (SWM) infrastructure in Horezm Region.

-Primary TI Quality: Green - GET direct track.
+Primary TI Quality: Green.
 The Project will promote resource efficiency by introducing sustainable waste management practices in the region through the construction of sanitary landfills designed to EU standards and waste sorting plants.
-The Project is expected to contribute to GHG emissions savings and result in significant health and environmental benefits.
-The Project's expected GET share is 100 per cent.
+It is expected to contribute to GHG emissions savings and result in significant health and environmental benefits.
+The Project's GET share is 100 per cent.

 EBRD Finance Summary

 An up to US$ 50.0 million loan to the Republic of Uzbekistan for the benefit of Horezm Toza Hudud.